This Can't Be Happening at Macdonald Hall

 This Can't Be Happening at Macdonald Hall is a 1978 novel by Gordon Korman.
 It is the first installment of the Macdonald Hall series, and was the first written work of Korman.
 It is dedicated to his English teacher, Mr. Hamilton.

 The book was republished in 2003 with a new look and updated text (updated to match today's economy and slang).
 The title was also shortened to This Can't Be Happening!.
 The rest of the books in the series would all eventually be republished.
 Cover photos and illustrations were done by Rodrigo Moreno, Luis Borba and Yüksel Hassan.

 The book was the focus of an episode of the television series Great Canadian Books in 2010.
-Justin Trudeau described it as "a wonderfully funny story that appeals to the adolescent in all of us" and as the book that awoke his interest in reading.
+The member of parliament and future Canadian prime minister Justin Trudeau described it as "a wonderfully funny story that appeals to the adolescent in all of us" and as the book that awoke his interest in reading.

 In the 2010s, Aircraft Pictures has produced the Bruno & Boots series of television film adaptations of Korman's novel series.
 In spring 2017, This Can't Be Happening was released as the second film of the series.